Our Core Team

 Paul has been working with Multicultural Media Inc. for twenty years, serving as manager for inventory, data base and information technology, and order fulfillment.
-Paul is now bringing his expertise to the early growth of Rootstock Publishing.
+Paul is now bringing his expertise to the growth of Rootstock Publishing.
 In his free time, Paul is an active and in-demand drummer for many different bands and musicians in Vermont.

 "The average bookstore browser spends 3-8 seconds on the front cover and 12-15 seconds on the back cover before making a buying decision.
 75% of booksellers say that the cover is the most important element of a book"